 Reclaimed Wood Flooring

 When adding new flooring, consider using repurposed wood for your new stomping grounds.
 Both aesthetically pleasing and eco-friendly, using reclaimed wood averts the greenhouse gases that are produced when unwanted building materials are incinerated.
-While the imperfect character of reclaimed wood makes it not as easy to find as traditional flooring options, this flooring material can make for a stellar standalone statement piece right under your feet.
+The imperfect character of reclaimed wood makes it not as easy to find as traditional flooring options.
+However, this flooring material can make for a stellar standalone-statement-piece right under your feet.

 Slab Dining Table

-There’s no better way to add history and character to your meal table than by using a re-purposed slab of wood.
+History and character will be shouting from your meal table when you incorporate a re-purposed slab of wood.
 A furniture store just can’t replicate the quality and personality that the heavy vintage beams of reclaimed wood bring to the table.
-Bring the outdoors in by attaching an entire wood slab to a metal base; have some fun by reusing a lane from an old bowling alley; or create a rustic design from cobbling together scrap wood pieces in varying sizes, finishes and colors.
+Bring the outdoors in by attaching an entire wood slab to a metal base.
+Have some fun by reusing a lane from an old bowling alley.
+Or create a rustic design from cobbling together scrap wood pieces in varying sizes, finishes, and colors.
 There are tons of opportunities to exercise creative freedom with this project.

 Repurposed Wood Ceiling

-Whether you’re aiming for rustic cabin or city chic, using reclaimed wood on an unexpected ceiling space may be all that’s standing in the way between you and your dream room.
-From weathered barn wood to freshly sawn lumber, adding exposed beams or milled planks are a great way make dramatic impact without sacrificing valuable floor or wall space.
+Whether you’re aiming for rustic cabin or city chic, using reclaimed wood on an unexpected ceiling space may be the key to your dream room.
+From weathered barn wood to freshly sawn lumber, adding exposed beams or milled planks are a great way to make a dramatic impact.
+The best part?
+You won’t sacrifice any valuable floor or wall space.

 If you’re lacking in the design inspiration department, Houzz and Pinterest are great resources to gather ideas, find architectural motivation and showcase style preferences with your designer.
 If you’re ready to realize your vision for your home, contact the experts at JWH Design & Cabinetry.
 With more than 20 years of experience designing kitchens, libraries, baths and family spaces, we’ve got the tools and know-how to get you on the path to success!